 Large-scale desulphurisation and nitrogen oxide emissions control equipment have been fully operational at the coal-fired Castle Peak Power Station since 2011.
 These facilities have been remarkable in enabling the power plant’s generating units to cut nitrogen oxide emissions by more than 50 per cent, sulphur dioxide emissions by more than 90 per cent, and RSP by over 99.8 per cent.

 Nuclear power produces virtually no emissions and is largely free from carbon.
-Guangdong Daya Bay Nuclear Power Station, in which CLP is a joint venture partner, supplies around one-third of CLP's electricity demand in Hong Kong.
-The import of electricity from Daya Bay has enabled Hong Kong to cut carbon dioxide emissions by over 10 million tonnes a year whilst enjoying a reliable supply of electricity at a reasonable price.
+Guangdong Daya Bay Nuclear Power Station, in which CLP is a joint venture partner, supplies around one-third of CLP's electricity demand in Hong Kong and meets about 25% of Hong Kong's electricity needs.
+The import of electricity from Daya Bay has enabled Hong Kong to cut carbon dioxide emissions by over 7.5 million tonnes a year whilst enjoying a reliable supply of electricity at a reasonable price.

 CLP has a robust emissions-management-and-monitoring system in place to collect and monitor emissions data around the clock.
 Consisting of professionals in environmental management and operations, the team examines some 400,000 pieces of emissions data a month.
 The emissions testing conducted at the chimneys within the power stations and the data collected from the continuous emissions monitoring system provide vital information that is incorporated into the daily operation of the power plants.